 The equity investments fall under the category of membership units and the debt investments fall under notes.
 This is a great option for active investors who want to pick and choose the projects they back.

 Cadre is a real estate investment platform.
-The company was founded in 2014 and has since amassed $3 billion in owned transaction value .
-The company has a strong track record with 18.2% historical returns, and their investments have returned more than $168M to investors.
+The company was founded in 2014 and has since amassed $3.5 billion in owned transaction value.
+Cadre has a strong track record with 17.8% historical returns, and these investments have returned more than $168M to investors.

-With an average of 25 years of experience for each of their committee members, investors can be sure they are working with a team of experts.
-In addition to an extremely rigorous vetting process, Cadre also pairs traditional real estate analysis with with data science programs that predict price forecasts.
+With an average of 25 years of experience for each of the committee members, investors can be sure they are working with a team of experts.
+In addition to an extremely rigorous vetting process, Cadre also pairs traditional real estate analysis with data science programs that predict price forecasts.